rnnbrwn/ronnie-fyi/posts/a-history-of-web-development.md

 ## COVID-19

 In March 2019, I was furloughed from work for an initial period of 3 months (later extended to 6).
 Between March and September, although I was still employed, I did find myself with some more spare time.
 So, I focused on regaining some practical, development skills.
 I built a few sites and made an effort to ensure that when (or if) I returned to Hilton, I did so prepped for what I assumed would be a slightly different work environment.

 Two things about that:

 1. I wish I'd done more reskilling
 2. I was fortunate enough to return, and my job has since required me to be more operational, i.e. actually building websites.
 Here's one I built after my return: [Hotel Westminster](https://www.hotelwestminster.co.uk)

 So, here we are.
 It's been tough year, doing a job that I was once pretty good at, but for which I'm now very rusty.
 But I've enjoyed building, creating, and being a different member of the team.
 I've still got lots to learn, though, especially since the team's tech stack is changing (and in some ways has already changed) to a more modern, React-based stack.

 The learning curve is steep, but at least I'm walking uphill.

+Edit: test